hastenax/yii-cmanymanyactiverecord/README.md

 Create tbl_post_category (category_id, post_id) table and then

-you can set reltions by (with erasing old ones)
+you can set relations by (with erasing old ones)

 	$model = Category::model()->findByPk(10);
 	$model->setRelationRecords('posts',array(1, 2, 3));